Last Updated on July 10, 2022 by Michael Brockbank

 Try to stick to eating a logical portion.
 This means staying away from restaurants as most will serve enough food to technically feed you two or three times.

-What if your food is not in the list or different from what MyFitnessPal shows?
+What if your food is not on the list or different from what MyFitnessPal shows?

 There will be times when your food isn’t listed or the calories and nutrition numbers are different.
 This is because manufacturers change recipes often or have different ways of making the food according to region.